True exclusive lead access for agencies, brokers, call centers, and active buyer teams

 Shared and exclusive paths follow different distribution rules.
 In the shared model, auto leads can be sold up to 3 times and home leads can be sold up to 2 times.
 That structure supports broader recurring buying and more flexible coverage across active inventory.

-The exclusive path is tighter.
-The buyer gets the first protected 3-hour window, and after that the lead can be sold only one more time.
-This makes exclusive access more controlled than shared distribution and gives the initial buyer a stronger first-contact position on the opportunity.
+The exclusive path is different.
+The buyer purchases the lead as a true one-buyer opportunity, and the lead is removed from shared availability.
+This makes exclusive access more controlled than shared distribution and gives the buyer a stronger ownership path on the opportunity.
 Buyers focused on faster-moving auto policy lead opportunities may find this model especially useful when response speed directly affects conversion potential.

 Exclusive Lead Availability in the Marketplace

-Buyers can use the marketplace to review which leads may show an exclusive access path.
-Not every lead will have exclusive availability, and some opportunities may display restricted wording instead, especially when another buyer already holds the current protected window.
+Buyers can use the marketplace to review which leads currently show an exclusive purchase path.
+Not every lead will have exclusive availability, and some opportunities may only be available through the shared model depending on current marketplace status and lead conditions.

-Exclusive Availability Signals Buyer-safe cards, visible pricing, and status wording that can show when protected access is available or currently restricted.
+Exclusive Availability Signals Buyer-safe cards, visible pricing, and status wording that can show when true exclusive purchase is currently available.

 Open Marketplace